 Conceptual Abstraction, Online Exhibition, curated by Elaine Chao, Orenda Art Works, LIC, NY Link to show

 Environment and Book Art, curated by Beata Szechy, Bartok 1 Gallery, Budapest, Hungary

-Environment and Book Art, curated by Beata Szechy, Virtual Exhibition PDF
+Environment and Book Art, curated by Beata Szechy, Online Exhibition Link to show

 Deep Blue See, curated by Krista Scenna, Ground Floor Gallery, Artsy Online Exhibition